 Follow the ridge west.
-There are several gendarmes which form obstacles (class 3-4).
+There are several gendarmes which form obstacles (class 3-4), one of which is fairly tricky.
 When you can’t follow the ridge directly, bypass the tough sections to the south (left).
 The ridge curves south.
 The highest summit is the central point.
 Enjoy the nice views from the summit.

 The round trip distance is nearly 15 miles and is a very long day climb.
 Two days would be nice since you could camp near Cataract Lake or possibly Dora Lake, which isn’t too far out of the way.